 Indoors, look for discolored plasterboard or cracked paint and peeling wallpaper.
 All of these can indicate a leak that you may not have yet discovered.

-Need to find a pro for your Roof Replacement?Find Pros
+Ready to start your Roof Replacement?Find Pros

 If you determine that your roof is beyond repair and you need a new one, be sure to do some homework.
 You have two basic options: you can replace your existing roof, which means tearing it off, or you can have new roofing put on directly over the old material.
 With this second method, new membrane is placed over the existing roof and the material is installed.